The 9+ Best Recommended Books for Consultants

 (Recommended 3 Times) | Find it on Amazon

-Newton is a consulting master and he has a very client-centric vision.
-Throughout his book, he will guide you through the process of developing skills to understand client needs and deliver real value to them.
+Newton is a consulting master and he has a very customer-centric vision.
+Throughout his book, he will guide you through the process of developing skills to understand customer needs and deliver real value to them.

 Here are some other amazing books that you should consider: